hieungo89/health-tracker-vercel/README.md

     <img src="https://github.com/hieungo89/health-tracker-vercel/assets/104481165/8ce5ce4e-7fe5-4732-9b65-dc4e907eb569" alt="Add Food Data">
     </td>
     <td>
       <b>Add Food Data:</b> Utilizing Spoonacular API to search for food ingredients and add them to their health data.
-User can search a plethora of food ingredients and add each individually to their meal.
+Users can search a plethora of food ingredients and add each individually to their meal.
     </td>
   </tr>
 </table>